arpo/morfeum_2/memory-bank/progress.md

 ### Known FLUX 1 Limitations
 - Non-rectangular shapes may still render as rectangular
-- Windows may show generic nature instead of world DNA
+- Windows may show generic scenes despite constraints
 - These are model limitations, prompts are correct

 ## Current Status 📊